Electric Bike Classes Explained: What are Class 1, 2, 3 E-Bikes

 In addition, all e-bikes in this category are required to feature a speedometer in accordance with the guidelines.

-It depends on the buyer which variant suits him/her, but just to let you know that most authorities do not allow throttle on class 3 e-bikes.
+It depends on the buyer which variant suits him/her, but just to let you know most authorities do not allow throttle on class 3 e-bikes.

 If the class 3 e-bike also has a throttle, the throttle assistance can only speed up the bike up to 20 mph.